Data Science And

 Use and implement neural networks.

-- Provide verified results for one of the English language proficiency tests listed below.
-Test results must be dated no more than two years before the start date of the program:
+Verified results for one of the English language proficiency tests listed below (test results must be dated no more than two years before the start date of the program):

-- Canadian English Language Proficiency Index Program (CELPIP) Listening 6, Speaking 6, Reading 5, and Writing 5.
+Canadian English Language Proficiency Index Program (CELPIP) — Listening 6, Speaking 6, Reading 5, Writing 5

 Upon successful completion of this program, students can expect to work as: